Curare is considered a poison in the world, although strictly speaking it is a very particular poison.

-The first foreigner to give written testimony of the use of curare was the chronicler Pedro Mártir de Anglería (1457-1526), in his book De Orbe Novo, in 1516, which was translated as Decades of the New World, covering from 1493 and 1526.
+The first foreigner to describe the use of curare was Pedro Mártir de Anglería (1457-1526), in his book De Orbe Novo.
+Published 1516, it was later (1493 – 1526) translated as Decades of the New World.

-Pedro Mártir never visited America, which is why other chroniclers, such as Bartolomé de las Casas and Fernández de Oviedo, called him a liar.
-He wrote that the curare was prepared by a group of old women in secret, who were isolated and often died from inhaling the fumes.
-Which is false.
-In addition, curare inhaled or consumed orally has no effect on the person.
+Pedro Mártir never visited America, which is why Bartolomé de las Casas and Fernández de Oviedo doubted the accuracy of his reports.
+Pedro Mártir wrote that the curare was prepared by a group of old women in secret, who were isolated and often died from inhaling the fumes.
+That is false.
+Curare inhaled or consumed orally has no effect.

 The Sevillian physician and botanist Nicolás Bautista Monardes (1493-1588) wrote several books.
 One of them was Historia medicinal de las cosas que se traen de nuestras Indias Occidentales.
 There he made references to curare and described the ritual of its preparation.